coleifer/peewee/docs/peewee/api.rst

       Savepoints can be committed or rolled-back within the wrapped block.
       If this occurs, a new savepoint is begun.

+   .. method:: after_commit(fn)

+      :param fn: A callable taking no arguments.

+      Register ``fn`` to run after the current transaction commits.
+Discarded on rollback, and run immediately when no transaction is active.
+See :ref:`transactions` for details.

    .. method:: manual_commit()

       Create a context-manager or decorator which disables Peewee's transaction